Timber Sales - Premium Quality

 🌍 General Timber Export Regulations

-1. Export License/Permit
+1. Export License or Permit

 2. Sustainable Sourcing Requirements